bashuser30/dl-distro/README.md

 ### Non-AUR

+#### Install

-`git clone` the repository and run the `installer.sh` script inside the cloned
+`git clone` the repository and use the installer script inside the cloned
 repository:

-#### Install

 ```
 git clone https://codeberg.org/bashuser30/dl-distro.git